-115th CSH show off new technology to BJACH Commander
+115th CSH shows off new technology to BJACH commander

 Through the years, evacuation hospitals were replaced by the Mobile Army Surgical Hospital made famous by the hit CBS television series, "M*A*S*H" starring Alan Alda, Loretta Swit, Harry Morgan, Wayne Rogers, McLean Stevenson and a host of others.

 As technology and medical practices evolved, so did the CSH.
 Today's modern hospital is a modular unit that can be set up in a matter of hours after reaching its deployment theater.
 It is a hard shell, climate-controlled unit that can be staffed by up to 600 Soldiers and is equipped with up to 248 beds.
 It has a pharmacy, sterile operating rooms and X-ray facilities and can even offer dental care.

 The main purpose of the CSH is to serve as a midway point of care between medics on the battlefield and a fixed hospital unit in the rear.
 They triage, stabilize and prepare the most seriously wounded for evacuation to a hospital like Landstuhl Army Hospital in Germany or Walter Reed National Military Medical Center in Bethesda, Maryland.

 They are there to care for U.S. forces, but in certain cases may treat enemy combatants and even civilians.
 Another bonus from being modular is that the entire hospital does not have to deploy for every mission.
 If a small clinic is needed or radiological services, just those sections of the hospital can be packed up and deployed.

 The 115th Combat Support Hospital falls under the 32nd Hospital Center at Fort Polk.
 The 32nd HC is commanded by Col. Lee Burnet and Command Sgt.
 Maj.
 Dolores Kiyoshi.
 The 115th CSH trained on setting up the hospital and practicing patient drills Aug.
 12.